illusori/space-engineers-zi-bar-charts/README.md

 * Place on a Programmable Block.
 * The script will run automatically every 100 game updates, and scan for updates to your base every 300 game updates (~30-60 seconds).
 * Mark LCD panels by adding a tag to their name and on the next base scan the script will start using it.
-  * `@DebugChartDisplay` displays info useful for script development, including performance.
+  * `@ChartDebugDisplay` displays info useful for script development, including performance.
-  * `@WarningChartDisplay` displays any issues the script encountered.
+  * `@ChartWarningDisplay` displays any issues the script encountered.
   * `@ChartDisplay` will configure the display for charts.
 Configuration is a bit more complicated, see the *Chart Displays* section for more details.

 ## Chart Displays: